serlo/serlo-export/doc/src/make_overview.md

 * text-filled rectangles represent makefiles.
 These usually add dynamically generated dependencies. (see [Makefile Patterns](./make_patterns.md))
 * bigger rectangles group a set of files / targets with *common prerequisites*.
 An edge (arrow) pointing at the rectangle border means all files in this cluster / group depend on this file.

+Actual filenames always have their article or book revision id before their file extension

 Article Dependencies
 --------------------